 Management has used the framework set forth in the report entitled "Internal Control-Integrated Framework" issued by the Committee of Sponsoring Organizations of the Treadway Commission ("COSO") in 2013 to evaluate the effectiveness of the internal control over financial reporting.
-Based on that evaluation, management has concluded that the internal control over financial reporting was effective as of December 31, 2016, as discussed in Item 9A.
+Based on that evaluation, management has concluded that the internal control over financial reporting was not effective as of December 31, 2016.